 What the Senate is referencing in the language, “if other specified criteria in Act are also met,” are parts (a) and (b) of 768.1355(1): (a) Such person was acting in good faith within the scope of any official duties performed under such volunteer service and such person was acting as an ordinary reasonably prudent person would have acted under the same or similar circumstances [bold added]; and (b) The injury or damage was not caused by any wanton or willful misconduct on the part of such person in the performance of such duties.

-The point is also made in Campbell v.
+The point is made in Campbell v.
 Kessler, 848 So.
 2d 369 (Fla.
 4th DCA 2003).
-The trial court granted summary judgment pursuant to section 768.1355(1), Florida Statutes (2001).
-The volunteer hit Appellant Campbell’s car from the rear while she was stopped at a traffic light.
-The issue was framed by the Fourth DCA as follows:
+Based on section 768.1355(1), Florida Statutes (2001), the trial court granted summary judgment to Berger, who hit Campbell’s car from behind while he was in uniform operating a Citizen Patrol car as a volunteer member of the Palm Beach Sheriff Office’s Citizen Observor Patrol.
+The Fourth DCA framed the issue as follows:

 Campbell appeals, claiming summary judgment was improper because issues of fact remain regarding whether Berger [the volunteer] acted in good faith and as a reasonable, prudent person and whether he was acting within the scope of his official duties at the time of the accident.
 The trial court found the reasonable person standard was inapplicable given the apparent legislative intent to provide immunity to volunteers for their negligent acts.

 According to the language of the statute, a defendant cannot simply assert that he did not act willfully or wantonly pursuant to subsection (1)(b) to avoid liability, nor can a defendant simply assert he was in the scope of his volunteer duties pursuant to subsection (1)(a).
 Both conditions are tied to the core requirement, which is the reasonable person standard.
-If Berger was not acting as a reasonably prudent person, no protection is available to the estate under the statute.
+If Berger was not acting as a reasonably prudent person, no protection is available to the estate under the statute [bold added for emphasis].

-What is indisputable is that neither the Federal Act nor Florida’s version exempt nonprofits from a volunteer’s negligence.
-This follows the longstanding principle of vicarious liability, which allows injured parties to seek redress from other parties who are not primarily responsible.
-These pertinent parts of sections.
-768.1355(1 & (2), Florida Statutes make this clear:
+What is indisputable is that neither the Federal Act nor Florida’s version exempt nonprofits from liability for a volunteer’s negligence.
+This is in line with the longstanding legal principle of vicarious liability, which allows injured parties to seek redress against people and entities for the negligent acts of others.
+These sections of 768.1355(1) & (2), Florida Statutes make this clear:

 (1) Any person who volunteers to perform any service for any nonprofit organization, including an officer or director of such organization, without compensation from the nonprofit organization, regardless of whether the person is receiving compensation from another source, except reimbursement for actual expenses, shall be considered an agent of such nonprofit organization when acting within the scope of any official duties performed under such volunteer services [bold added].